mrzdcmps/changeofevidence/README.md

 ## How to use the package
 [Vignette](https://mrzdcmps.github.io/changeofevidence/vignette.html)

 ## Random Files

-You can download 10,000 data files each containing 1,000,000 random bits generated by a quantum random number generator (Quantis by idquantique) as source for the monte carlo simulations here: https://osf.io/gs42z/files/
+You can download pregenerated quantum random bits directly from within R using `download_quantum_data()`.
+Alternatively, 10,000 data files each containing 1,000,000 random bits generated by a quantum random number generator (Quantis by idquantique) are available here: https://osf.io/gs42z/files/